Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Main Results

 The first statement in Proposition~\ref{prop:prox} means that the asymptotic MSE for the output of the proximity operator can be predicted by solving the scalar optimization problem in~\eqref{eq:SO}.
 The second one implies that the distribution of the elements of the vector $\hat{\bm{s}}$ can be characterized by the random variable $S = \hat{S} \paren{\alpha^{\ast}, \beta^{\ast}; Z}$.
-We can thus consider $\hat{S}\paren{\alpha^{\ast}, \beta^{\ast}; Z}$ as a decoupled version of the proximity operator in~\eqref{eq:s} intuitively.
+We can thus consider $\hat{S}\paren{\alpha^{\ast}, \beta^{\ast}; Z}$ in~\eqref{eq:S_alpha_beta} as a decoupled version of the proximity operator in~\eqref{eq:s_hat} intuitively.
+For a similar discussion, see~\cite[Fig.~1]{hayakawa2022}.

-The optimization of $\alpha$ and $\beta$ in~\eqref{eq:SO} can usually be performed by using searching techniques such as the ternary search and the golden section search~\cite{luenberger2008}.
-Since the exact computation of the expectation in~\eqref{eq:SO} is difficult in general, we need to approximate it with the average of many realizations of $X$, $H$, and $Z$.
+The optimization of $\alpha$ and $\beta$ in~\eqref{eq:SO} can be performed by using searching methods like the golden section search~\cite{luenberger2008}.
+Since it is difficult to compute the expectation in~\eqref{eq:SO} exactly in general, we need to approximate it with the average of many realizations of $X$, $H$, and $Z$.